yonkov/Simple-Tour-Guide/readme.txt

         }
     }

+The above code targets mobile and tablet users only and detaches a step that was linked to an element which is not visible.

-A third option (though I do not recommend it) is to simply remove the whole tour on a specific screen size.
+The final option (last resort) would be to remove the whole tour on a specific screen size.
 Add this css code to disable the tour on mobile and tablet:

     @media(max-width:62em) {
         .stg {
 		    display: none;
 	    }
     }

-The above code targets mobile and tablet users only and detaches a step that was linked to an element which is not visible.

 = Can I show the tour to logged in users only? =
 Since version 1.02 you can!
 You can check the option "Show the tour to logged in users only" in the Tour Options tab.